isomerpages/moe-eunoiajc/_admissions/Direct School Admission.md

 ---
 The Direct School Admission (DSA-JC) provides students with the opportunity to seek admission to a junior college (JC), based on a diverse range of academic and non-academic achievements and talents that they can demonstrate beyond the GCE O-Level examination.
 It is an annual exercise that takes place from May to August.

+Details of the latest exercise will be published in our [News](https://www.eunoiajc.moe.edu.sg/news/) section from May to August.

 ### Eligibility